 Auditing customer reviews for organic traffic growth without losing speed or attracting penalties

-Looking for ways to ways to beef up retailer product pages?
-Contributor Karen Bone points out 5 common areas of untapped value in your customer reviews that can drive organic traffic.
+Looking for ways to beef up retailer product pages?
+Contributor Karen Bone points out five common areas of untapped value in your customer reviews that can drive organic traffic.

 User-generated content on product or service pages can be key to driving conversions and a fantastic way to add unique content to a page.

 If you don’t have the resources to write good content yourself, user-generated content can be especially helpful.
 However, if your customer review content isn’t optimized for search engines, it can work against you and delay or obstruct your marketing efforts instead of driving more business.